hkbuttar/matchstate/backtest/README.md

 unambiguous: predicting purely from last season's fitted strength really does cost real accuracy compared to fitting on the season itself.
-This is a direct, rigorously quantified confirmation of the exact problem that motivated Step 3's partial-pooling design (teams are hardest to predict early in a season, before their own results accumulate) -- now backed by 30x the data of any single-season comparison in this project.
+This is a direct, rigorously quantified confirmation of the exact problem that motivated `bayesian/`'s partial-pooling design (teams are hardest to predict early in a season, before their own results accumulate) -- now backed by 30x the data of any single-season comparison in this project.

 ## The methodological lesson, stated directly